apache/shenyu-website/blog/SourceCode-Analysis-WebSocket-Data-Sync.md

 ![](/img/activities/code-analysis-websocket-data-sync/handler-selector.png)

-After the above source tracing, and through a practical case, in the 'admin' side to add a selector data, will `websocket` data synchronization process analysis cleared.
+After the above source tracing, and through a practical case, in the `admin` side to add a selector data, will `websocket` data synchronization process analysis cleared.

 Let's use the following figure to concatenate the data synchronization process on the gateway side: